À l'Olympia (Alan Stivell album): Significance

+Stivell à l'Olympia has sold over 1.5 million copies.

 Context and impact

 1972, the year of its release, was one of radical ferment at home and abroad.
 The widespread revolt of May 1968 had generated a "back to the earth" movement amongst French students and intelligentsia.
 The entry of Britain and Ireland into the EEC was seen by radicals in Brittany as the long-awaited opportunity to bring the Celtic nations together and make the ancient dream of Celtic unity a reality.
 Alan Stivell was closely identified with these trends, even at times hailed as a champion of one or the other cause, but he was himself, as he often later claimed, uneasy about taking on the role of a musical freedom fighter.
 His deep fascination with cutting edge technology, fuelled by his early love of science fiction put him at odds with any "back to the earth" idealism.
 Despite the hopes he shared with many of his fellow Breton for a Celtic cultural revival and unity, he always sought to avoid being straight-jacketed by a narrow traditionalist outlook.